-In our daily prices alerts we’ve been tracking a possible breakout in gold in NZ dollars.
+In our daily prices alerts we’ve been continuing to track a possible breakout in gold in NZ dollars.

 Today we’ll have a look at how likely a gold breakout is, along with a look at silver in NZ dollars, and the New Zealand Dollar chart too.

 While NZD gold has been trending higher overall since 2014, it has been unable to make new highs since 2016.